'48 by James Herbert

 - Finished reading it on November 06, 2007

 - Lebbon is quickly becoming one of my favorite authors.
 It could be the spot on characterizations.
 It could be his lack of fear in not having a happy ending.
 (I'm not sure if it was on purpose but most of the stories in this book did not end on an upbeat.)
 Whatever the reason, I am definitely enjoying the books and collections from him.
-Fears Unnamed is a collection of four novellas; I'm not sure if they were all printed elsewhere or not but I think only one is published here for the first time.
+FEARS UNNAMED is a collection of four novellas; I'm not sure if they were all printed elsewhere or not but I think only one is published here for the first time.

 "Remnants" - A lost city of the dead is found and investigated.